Easy Honey Mustard Roasted Chicken with Apples- perfect for Rosh Hashanah!

 I put the bird in a roasting pan on a rack and surrounded her with chopped onions.
 Then I combined the Dijon mustard, chicken broth and honey and poured that on top.

 While the chicken is roasting, I chopped up some apples into large pieces and combined with some brown sugar for sweetness.
 After 45 minutes, I basted the chicken and surrounded it with the apples and roasted for until the apples were soft and the chicken cooked to an internal temperature of 165.
 For me, that was 55 more minutes.

 Come to mama!

 My pan was filled with leftover tasty juices, and I decided to utilize some of my new culinary school skills to make a sauce.
-I made a roux with clarified butter and flour, and then added it to the jus to make a gravy of sorts.
+I made a roux with oil and flour, and then added it to the jus to make a gravy of sorts.
 If you want more details on the sauce, just let me know!

-Now back to the chicken.
-With my rice complete, I put everything on a plate and I was ready to celebrate the New Year in style.
+I put everything on a plate and I was ready to celebrate the New Year in style.

 - One 3-4 pound chicken